dromara/carbon/src/en/usage/error.md

 # Error handling
-If more than one error, only the first error is returned
+If more than one error, only the first error is returned, refer to <a href="https://github.com/dromara/carbon/blob/master/errors.go" target="_blank" rel="noreferrer">errors.go</a> for all possible errors

 ```go
 c1 := carbon.Parse("xxx")